JrSchild/Ghost/doc/final-report.md

 - UserModel and LanguageModel are instantiated on init.

 #### GameViewController
+Controller to play one full game.
 This view is destroyed when the game is finished and the MainViewController is shown.

 ![](/doc/2.game.png)